-- Applications will then be heard at two City Council meetings, typically the following month, which are held the second and fourth Tuesdays of each month.
+- Applications will then be heard at one or two City Council meetings, typically the following month, which are held the second and fourth Tuesdays of each month.

 - City Council may impose conditions regarding the location, character, duration, and other features of the Use Permit.

 - If City Council approves an application on first reading, then no additional reading shall be required and the application shall be deemed finally approved.
 If City Council denies an application on first reading, then at the discretion of City Council there may be a second reading of the application at a subsequent meeting of the City Council.
 If the application is approved on a second reading, then the application shall be deemed finally approved.
 If the application is denied on a second reading, or if City Council declines to hold a second reading, then the application shall be deemed finally denied.

 - Except as provided for by City Council, a Use Permit shall automatically expire and become void two (2) years from the date of approval by City Council if the use is inactive or changed to a different use, unless within such two-year period: (a) A building permit is obtained and erection or alteration of a structure is started; or (b) A Certificate of Occupancy is obtained and a use commenced.

 - A Use Permit approval may be revoked by City Council following a public hearing for failure to comply with the terms and conditions of the Use Permit.

 - The Use Permit Application Fee is $660 or fee as established in City Code Appendix A Portsmouth Fee Schedule.

 - Fees are typically non-refundable once the application has been advertised.